joannakl/aps_s20/syllabus.markdown

 Your course grade will be based on:

-- exams, 35% (one midterm: 15%, and one final exam: 20)
+- exams, 25% (exam 1: 10%, and exam 2: 15%)
+- end-of-semester programming contest (during the final exam period), 20%
-- weekly homeworks 40%, each homework will consist of two parts
+- weekly homeworks 30%, each homework will consist of two parts
-	- 20% problem set with 5 problems each week (see [Gradescope verdicts](problem_grading.html) for how the scores are computed)
+	- 15% problem set with 5 problems each week (see [Gradescope verdicts](problem_grading.html) for how the scores are computed)
-	- 20% recorded 5 minute problem presentation
+	- 15% recorded 5 minute problem presentation (an assigned problem from the set for the given week)
+- regular in-class problem solving sprints, 20%
 - online Codeforces contest participation, 5%
-- group project on an assigned topic and 20 minute in-class presentation on that topic, 20%
-- unannounced in-class activities (add up to 3 points each to the next exam score).

 The letter grades will be determined using the following scale: